Distinguished Scholar Marras Addresses Congress

 Story by Nancy Richison

-Executive Director of the Ohio State Spine Research Institute Bill Marras testified before Congress on the innovative ways the Institute is leveraging the Internet of Things (IoT).
+Executive Director of the Ohio State Spine Research Institute Bill Marras testified before Congress on the innovative ways the Institute is leverage the Internet of Things (IoT).

 “Spine disorders, worldwide, are the most disabling condition known to humankind, and are responsible for over 100 million lost work days per year in the United States alone,” Marras told the House Committee on Energy and Commerce Subcommittee on Digital Commerce and Consumer Protection.
 “The condition will affect 80% of the population at some point in their lives, and is the second leading cause for physician visits.
 We spend over $100 billion a year on low back injuries alone in the U.S. Despite increasing treatment costs, the source of the disorder is often difficult to pinpoint resulting in spine surgeries, which are frequently unsuccessful.”